 Ben Galbraith is the head of product and developer relations for Google’s Developer Product Group.
-Prior to Google, Ben has alternated between entrepreneurial and executive roles across companies in many industries, such as Mozilla, Palm / HP, and Walmart.
-He...
+Prior to Google, Ben has alternated between entrepreneurial and executive roles across companies in many industries, such as Mozilla, Palm/HP, and Walmart.
+He lives in...
 Read More.

 Umang Gupta has served since 1997 as chairman and chief executive officer of Keynote Systems (NASDAQ: KEYN), the global leader in test and measurement solutions that improve mobile communications and online business performance.
 A well-known technology visionary and...
 Read More.

 Jonathan Heiliger is the Vice President of Technical Operations at Facebook, where he oversees global infrastructure, site architecture and IT.
 Prior to Facebook, he was a technology advisor to several early-stage companies in connection with Index Ventures and Sequoia Capital....
 Read More.